Housing works

 Efficient use of lighting and appliances helps save electricity even with Solar PV:

 Unlike your heating or hot water system there are no timer or on/off controls for the Solar PVs.
-They are on and working all the time but will only generate electricity for your home when the sun is strong.
+They are on and working all the time and will generate the most electricity for your home when the sun is strongest.

 Battery storage